swapnil233/Dynamic_Dashboard/README.md

 9. Delete entire collections
 10. Delete individual movies from collections

-The website is also secure from unauthorized access, which I did using Firebase security rules.
+The website is also secure from unauthorized access, which is done using Firebase security rules.

 Movies are fetched using the [Open Movie Database (OMD)](https://www.omdbapi.com/) and Axios, and hosted on Netlify.